NaomiEisen/NaomiEisen/README.md

 I'm a sophomore currently diving deep into the world of computer science.
 My interests lie in problem-solving and developing innovative software solutions.
 I thrive in collaborative environments and love taking on new challenges to grow my skills.

 ## 🌱 Education
-- **The Open University**
+**The Open University**:
-  I'm pursuing a Bachelor of Science in Computer Science at The Open University, proud recipient of the President's Honor in 2023! :)
+    I'm pursuing a Bachelor of Science in Computer Science at The Open University in Israel, proud recipient of the President's Honor in 2023! :)
     I have gained a solid foundation in computer science from my university studies and am always eager to learn continuously expanding my knowledge in the field.

 ## ✨ Skills
 - **Java**: Proficient in Java, experienced in advanced concepts including data structures and multi-thread programming.